use arrow keys above to scroll to additional photos

 Sundance Film Festival Insider Tips

-Never been to the Park City Sundance Film Festival in January?
+Never been to the Park City Sundance Film Festival?
 Here are our helpful hints:

 - Transportation – No need to rent a car during Sundance.
-Take a low cost shuttle from the airport (www.parkcitytransportation.com), and let Park City shuttle you around for free!
-Several film venues are walking distance from our condo at Resort Plaza (Library Center, Eygyptian Theatre, and Holiday Village Cinemas (Cinemark).
+Take a low cost shuttle from the airport or an UBER or UBERSKI and let Park City's free in town buses shuttle you around for free!
+Also, several film venues are walking distance from our condo at Resort Plaza (Library Center, Eygyptian Theatre, and Holiday Village Cinemas (Cinemark).

 - Dining – Consider making some dinner reservations a month ahead.
 Some restaurants are closed during Sundance for private parties.
 Others don't take reservations during the festival, or limit reservation times to prior to 6:30pm and after 9:00pm.
 Of course, hanging out in a crowded bar waiting for a table can be part of the fun atmosphere too…